egarim/devexpress-ai-chat-samples/README.md

 ### Compatibility with OpenAI assistants

-The `DxAIChat` component supports [OpenAI Assistants](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-azure-openai-service-assistants-public-preview/ba-p/4143217).
-This means you can specify a model with supplementary documents (external knowledge).
-OpenAI parses these documents and searches through them to retrieve relevant content and answer user queries.
+The DevExpress AI Chat (`DxAIChat`) component supports [OpenAI Assistants](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-azure-openai-service-assistants-public-preview/ba-p/4143217).
+This allows you to specify a model and supply supplementary documents (external knowledge).
+OpenAI parses these documents and searches through them to retrieve relevant content to answer user queries.

 Add the following code to the _Program.cs_ file to register AI Assistant service in the application: